In order to shape an energy future that is...

 Mark Abbott (he/him)

-Mark Abbott, P.Eng., MBA, currently serves as the Director of the Engineering Change Lab, which is in based in Toronto at the MaRS Discovery District, the world’s largest urban innovation hub.
-The Lab's mission is to act as a catalyst for evolving the engineering community to reach its full potential as stewards of technology for the benefit of all.
-Under his leadership these past seven years, over 150 organizations and 300+ individual leaders (CEOs, VPs, Deans, Directors) have collaborated using the Lab’s platform, advancing understanding and action to evolve engineering.
+Mark Abbott, P.Eng., MBA, is an Ashoka Fellow who currently serves as the founding director of the Tech Stewardship Initiative and the Engineering Change Lab.
+Both initiatives are based at MaRS Discovery District, the world’s largest urban innovation hub.
+Tech Stewardship are the practices that help bend the arc of technological development towards benefit for all.
+The goal of the Engineering Change Lab is to make Tech Stewardship the new normal in the engineering community.
 Previously, Mark served as a member of the Executive Team at Engineers Without Borders Canada for several years.
 Before that, Mark spent fourteen years working for a heavy industrial consulting engineering firm based in Vancouver.

 Mark Franklin (he/him)